ADHD And Parenthood: Tips for Parenting A Child With ADHD Symptoms

 Is burnout a sign of adult ADHD?

 Experiencing burnout as a parent doesn't necessarily mean you have adult ADHD.
 As a parent, you may feel impulsive and disorganized when faced with challenging situations.
 For instance, your child could be throwing tantrums while you’re doing something important.
 So, you tend to be impulsive towards your child and might even say things you don’t mean.
 Parenthood can be overwhelming, and feeling exhausted or emotionally drained is normal.
-You should find ways to manage the demands of parenting a child with ADHD and your well-being.
+You can find ways to manage the demands of parenting a child with ADHD and your well-being.

-Coping with ADHD parental burnout
+Coping with ADHD parental burnout: Strategies and treatment options

 Those experiencing parental burnout might have a bleak or negative outlook on the situation.
 There can be many struggles and obstacles that come with raising a child who has ADHD, and it can be normal to feel stressed and overwhelmed at times.